 - 1. Member States may introduce or maintain provisions that are more favourable to workers than those laid down in this Directive. - 2.
-Implementation of this Directive shall under no circumstances constitute grounds for reducing the level of protection in the fields covered by this Directive.
-This shall be without prejudice to the right of Member States and the social partners to lay down, in the light of changing circumstances, legislative, regulatory, collective or contractual arrangements other than those in force on [to insert the date of adoption of this Directive], provided that the minimum requirements laid down in this Directive are complied with.
+The implementation of this Directive shall under no circumstances constitute grounds for reducing the level of protection in the fields covered by this Directive.
+This shall be without prejudice to the right of Member States and the social partners to lay down, in the light of changing circumstances, legislative, regulatory, collective or contractual arrangements other than those in force on [to insert the date of adoption of this Directive], provided that the minimum requirements laid down in this Directive are complied with and that the existing level of protection is not reduced.